RogerDTAD1/RogerDTAD1/README.md

 - ⚡ Fun fact: c
 - I found I have 2 achieves already.
 - Still good.
 Solid status
-- I want x, yes
+- I want x, yes, no dought

 <!---
 RogerDTAD1/RogerDTAD1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.